noconoccin/Filipino-Text-Analysis-Tool/README.txt

 	2) Supporting documents to run and understand the API such as User's Manual, Technical Manual, requirements.txt, full and abridged Thesis documentation
 	3) 'Test' folder that produces generated outputs from modules
+	4) 'assets' and 'web' containing Bootstrap resources and HTML report
-	4) Miscellaneous folders comprising of libraries and caches
+	5) Miscellaneous folders comprising of libraries and caches

  * Link to Package with Model files (for preprocessing and clustering tools): bit.ly/3f56oAC